wavesplatform/docs.wavesplatform/docs/en/ride/functions/built-in-functions/verification-functions.md

 ## bn256groth16Verify

 Range of functions.
 Check [zk-SNARK](https://media.consensys.net/introduction-to-zksnarks-with-examples-3283b554fc3b) by [groth16](https://eprint.iacr.org/2016/260.pdf) protocol on the bn254 curve.
+(Although the curve is called bn254 in the scientific literature, it is commonly referred to as bn256 in the code.)

 > :warning: The `bn256groth16Verify` range of functions is introduced in [Standard Library](/en/ride/script/standard-library) **version 4** that is currenlty available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.